mvysny/vaadin-on-kotlin/docs/tutorial.md

 After reading this guide, you will be able to:

-- Create a VoK application, and connect it to a database.
+- Create a VoK application, and connect it to a SQL database.
 - Understand the general layout of a VoK application.
 - Write the starting pieces of a VoK application.